-Proposals for renewable energy developments including community renewables schemes will be supported where they do not cause harm to heritage assets or their settings, or sites designated for nature conservation value and where they do not have a negative impact on residential amenity.
+Proposals for renewable energy developments including community renewables schemes will be supported subject to their demonstrating that they respect and respond positively to heritage assets or their settings, or sites designated for nature conservation value, or to residential amenity.

-7.1.44 There is support in Hexham for community renewable initiatives, the most notable one being the Hexham River Hydro Project, which did not come to fruition.
-This policy seeks to support any such future schemes, should they come forward in the Neighbourhood Area, whilst ensuring that heritage assets and their settings, or sites designated for their nature conservation value, are not harmed by any such development.
+7.1.42 There is support in Hexham for community renewable initiatives, the most notable one being the Hexham River Hydro Project, which did not come to fruition.
+This policy seeks to support any such future schemes, should they come forward in the Neighbourhood Area, whilst ensuring that heritage assets and their settings, or sites designated for their nature conservation value, are not unduly harmed by any such development.
 Such sites would include wildlife corridors identified in the Plan.
-In addition, it is important that any community renewables schemes do not have a negative impact on local residential amenity, in terms of noise, pollution, safety or other impacts on amenity.
+In addition, it is important that any community renewables schemes do not unduly harm local residential amenity, in terms of noise, pollution, safety or other impacts on amenity.
 These issues should all be addressed at planning application stage.